 Advanced Placement Statistics will provide a full-year Junior/Senior honors mathematics course for college-bound students.
-It will provide students who may enter either a non math-science as well as math-science career field with excellent preparation for dealing with significant quantities of data.
-This course will develop topics dealing with data analysis, data gathering, and statistical inference.
+It will provide students who may enter either a non-math-science as well as math-science career field with excellent preparation for dealing with interpretation of data.
+This course will develop topics dealing with data analysis, sampling and experimentation, and statistical inference.
 A TI-83 Plus OR TI-89 graphing calculator is required.
 Completion of this course prepares students for the Advanced Placement examination in May.
 Students who enroll in this course are expected to take this test.

-Prerequisite: Algebra 2 w/Trigonometry Eligible: 11, 12
+Prerequisite: Algebra 2 w/Trigonometry